merely-useful/py-rse/index.md

 ### Who are you? {#teams-ex-members}

-1. Which (if any) of the profiles below best describes you?
+1. Which (if any) of the followig profiles describes you best?
 2. How would you handle each of these people if they were on your team?

 -   *Anna* thinks she knows more about every subject